 She testified that she figured someone who would knock could not be a bad person.

 Mr. Kidd then entered the apartment and went into the bathroom and washed his hands.

 Animated now, the witness is speaking Toisanese a million miles per hour, the judge tells her to please wait for the questions – a request that she frequently disregarded in her determination to tell her story.
 Repeatedly.

-She described as Mr. Kidd laid down on her bed, feet on the ground.
-He pulled down his pants and as she described, “put his hand on the thing he pees from.”
+She described as Mr. Kidd lay down on her bed, feet on the ground, he pulled down his pants and, as she described, “put his hand on the thing he pees from.”

 She testified that she tried to grab onto his hand to get him out.
-She describes as she pulled down her pants – pants and underwear at the same time.
+She described that he pulled down her pants – pants and underwear at the same time.
 And pushed “the thing towards her.”

-She said that she screamed, “Are crazy?” and tried to push the thing towards her.
+She said that she screamed, “Are (you) crazy?” as he tried to push the thing toward her.

 She said she grabbed onto him and “wouldn’t let him put it where I pee.”
 She said, “I held it very tight.”

 She described screaming very loud and eventually her screams frightened him off and he left.
 She felt frightened and dizzy, and afterwards she called her son.

 Under cross-examination, she acknowledged that other than pulling down her pants, he did not touch her nor did he at any point say anything to her.